rweather/vz200-restoration/README.md

 I haven't attempted to do this, but others are welcome to try.
 Here is a list of things to fix:

-* Replace the 6K of program RAM and the 16K memory expansion module with a single 32K static RAM chip on-board like the 62256.
+* Replace the 6K of program RAM plus the 16K memory expansion module with a single 32K static RAM chip on-board like the 62256.
 * The 2K of video memory is on a separate data and address bus, so it will probably need special handling.